sebastian-mora/ruse_website/blogs/private-link/index.md

 Service endpoints require either a Network Load Balancer or Gateway Load Balancer to receive service requests from consumers.
 Taking a look at the diagram we have added a Network Load Balancer in front of our service.

-Now the internal NLB is append to our existing service we can being configuring the service endpoint and accepting connections to our service.
+Now that the internal NLB is appended to our existing service we can being configuring the service endpoint to accept connections to our service.
+The this case our service is a simple Nginx default page accessible over port 80.
 The accounts on the right side of the diagram represent consumer accounts with established Service endpoint connections.
-In this configuration no traffic traverses the public internet.
+In this configuration no traffic traverses the public internet, the shared traffic is limited to only port 80 of the provider NLB.

 ![arch.png](https://cdn.ruse.tech/imgs/private-link/Private-Link.png)

-In this code, I have abstracted the NLB and Service Endpoint configuration into a module that takes a traditional ALB architecture service as input.
-This demonstrates the simplicity to set up this configuration.
+In this code, I have created a module that creates the simple Nginx server.
+The services is provisioned on a EC2 with an ALB to route the traffic on port 80.
+I have also abstracted the NLB and Service Endpoint configuration into another module that takes a traditional ALB architecture service as input.
+This demonstrates the simplicity to set up this configuration for existing services without significant re-architecture.
 However, in practice, I do not recommend this level of abstraction as it makes the module highly opinionated when it comes to configuration.

 ```terraform
 // create a mock service fronted by an internal ALB